Jeffro80/Random_Student_Genrator/README.md

 ## Inputs

-The app takes in .
+The app takes in a CSV file with a list of Student ID numbers and names.

 ## Outputs

-The app outputs .
+The app outputs a CSV file with the selected Students (ID numbers and names).

 ## Version

-Version Number 1.8
+Version Number 0.1

-App last updated 19 July 2017
+App last updated 17 October 2018
 Readme last updated 17 October 2018

 # Operation